Liu Wen-cheng: Career

 Though Liu was known for his glamorous image, he revealed that the glittering outfits and flashy stage performances were part of the deliverables as a celebrity.
 After retiring from show biz, he confessed to a preference for comfortable and simple clothes.
 His taste for food was also undemanding and was happy with a bowl of Zha Jiang Mien and dumplings.
 His first love was travel, especially to big, modern cities that offer arts and culture like New York and Tokyo.
 He once said that he didn't like staying in hotels when he was travelling and his dream was to have a "small apartment in every city I love".

 Despite his superstar status, Liu maintained an impeccable reputation in the entertainment industry.
 Insiders described him as gentlemanly, quiet and reserved off stage.
 Liu resided in New York City.
 He was said to be a savvy property investor with assets spanning many countries.
 He had no plans to return to show business.

 Personal life

+In 2006, Chen Danqing mentioned in a magazine interview that Liu was gay.
+Chinese-American artist Alan Chow, who had introduced Chen to Liu in the 1980s New York, later wrote in his memoir that Chen's interview "led to Wen-cheng's unforgiveness of me."
+Chow also wrote that Liu had lived with singer Fei Xiang on Twelfth Street in Manhattan, New York, and that "From a certain perspective, Liu Wen-cheng was driven away by the entire Taiwan.
+Taiwan is so small, and he was so famous that all eyes were on him.
+Society dictated when he should make friends, marry, and have children.
+If he were living in today's Taiwan, things would likely be much better."

-On 15 February 2023, it was widely reported that Liu's good friend and agent Hsia Yu-shun had announced Liu died in November 2022 due to a heart attack.
+On 15 February 2023, it was widely reported that Liu's good friend and agent Hsia Yu-shun had announced Liu had died in November 2022 due to a heart attack.
 While an unnamed friend of Liu refuted his death, Hsia confirmed Liu’s death to the Taiwanese media.
 On 16 February, Hsia confessed that Liu is still alive and was instructed by Liu to fake his death to turn down requests for performances.
 Liu's aunt Lily Lee Levin confirmed Liu is still alive after speaking to him and Liu is residing in the Philippines.